 - Hurting (i.e., they want the problem solved).

-I came up with the acronym to help me remember.
-But I got this idea after reading Eugene Schwartz’ magnum opus Breakthrough Advertising, in which he discusses the five levels of market sophistication.
-In short, they are:
+I came up with the acronym to help me remember when I got this idea after reading Eugene Schwartz’ magnum opus Breakthrough Advertising, a book in which he discusses the five levels of market sophistication.
+According to Schwartz, they are:

 - The Claim